mikecamilleri/exercises-go/autocomplete/README.md

 Throughout my development of this web service, the [offical Go docs](https://golang.org/doc/) and [this intro book](https://www.golang-book.com/books/intro) were used as references.

+See comments in the code for more detail.
 This web service consists of three main parts:

 ### 1. The Datastore